Arbiter (Halo): Major appearances

 Presented in Halo 2, the rank of "Arbiter" is bestowed upon a Covenant Elite by the Covenant leadership—the High Prophets—during a time of crisis; the position is typically given to shamed Elites as an opportunity to regain their honour prior to their deaths via suicide missions of importance to the Covenant.
 The Arbiter in the main Halo games is named Thel 'Vadamee.
 Previously a commander in the Covenant military, he is shamed for failing to stop the human soldier Master Chief from destroying the Forerunner ringworld Halo (as depicted during the events of Halo: Combat Evolved); the Covenant revere the Forerunners as gods and believe the rings are the key to the salvation central to their religion.
 Thel 'Vadamee is spared execution by the High Prophets and becomes the newest Arbiter.
 His first mission is to silence a renegade Elite who has been preaching that the Prophets have lied to the Covenant.
 The Arbiter is then sent to the newly discovered Delta Halo to retrieve the key necessary to activate the ring.
-Though he succeeds in his mission, the Arbiter is betrayed by the Brute Chieftan Tartarus; Tartarus reveals that the Prophets have ordered the replacement of the Elites with Brutes in the Covenant power structure.
+Though he succeeds in his mission, the Arbiter is betrayed by the Brute Chieftain Tartarus; Tartarus reveals that the Prophets have ordered the replacement of the Elites with Brutes in the Covenant power structure.
 Though the Arbiter is believed dead, he and Master Chief are rescued by the parasitic Flood intelligence Gravemind.
 Gravemind reveals that the activation Halos are weapons of destruction, not salvation, and sends the Arbiter to stop Tartarus from activating the ring as the Covenant falls into civil war.
 In the process, the Arbiter and allied Elites forge an alliance with the humans Miranda Keyes and Avery Johnson.
 Together they kill Tartarus and stop the activation of Delta Halo, triggering a failsafe; the remaining Halo installations are put on standby from remote activation from a Forerunner installation known as the Ark.
 As a playable character, the Arbiter was identical to the Master Chief, save for the replacement of a flashlight with an active camouflage system.